International Pathways Centre

-Details of the IFY programmes can be found on the University of Leeds Programme Catalogue.
+Details of the IFY programmes can be found on the University of Leeds Module and Programme Catalogue.

 Once you have completed your Registration, you will be able to view the Minerva page for each of your modules.
 These pages will provide you with unique information about each module that you are studying within the foundation year.

 You will also receive important information through Minerva announcements and emails to your University of Leeds email account.

 How will I get to know other students?